numenta/NAB/README.md

 ##### Raw input data files

-This repo contains a corpus of 35 file of time-series data, in the following format:
+This repo contains a corpus of 35 file of time-series data, in the format below.
+The detector under test will read in all datafiles in the corpus.

 - CSV format
 - One header row